hilbix/ansible/roles/authorized-keys/README.md

 - `files/authorized_keys/{{key}}` source files with lines of ssh-entries
 - not implemented: defaults to current user if `keys` is missing

+`shell`
+- string
+- If given this creates the user with the given shell if it not yet exists

 Examples:

 ```